serhii-babich/html-accordion-tabs/README.md

 }
 ```

-Not that much of optimization, to be honest.
+Not that much optimization, to be honest.

-Ok, now we have actually working, ugly, but working tabs with pure CSS and HTMl.
+Ok, now we have actually working, ugly, but working tabs with pure CSS and HTML.

 ## Music time!

-Or, to be precise — time to convert tabs to accordion.
+Or, to be precise — time to convert tabs to the accordion.

 Why?

-On small screens tabs can be not the best approach to display content and eactly same layout we were trying to avoid at the beginning can come in handy:
+On small screens tabs can be not the best approach to display content and exactly same layout we were trying to avoid at the beginning can come in handy:

 ```
 Desktop: